command line interface (cli) tips

 audio

-download the best available audio from a video url as a wav file with a useful filename:
+download the best available audio from a video url as a wav file with date, uploader and title in the file name:

 yt-dlp -f "bestaudio" --extract-audio --audio-format wav --audio-quality 0 -o "%(upload_date)s_%(uploader)s_%(title).60s.%(ext)s" <video url>